Prism-Network-io/prism-multi-reward-pool-contracts/README.md

 ### Active Functions

-#### addRewardPool(address _rewardToken, uint256 _duration)
+#### addPool(address pool)

-This function should be invoked by the owner of the contract when adding a new reward pool.
+This function should be invoked by the owner of the contract when linking the Deflector contract to a deployed DeflectPool contract

-- `_rewardToken`: The token to be paid out
-- `_duration`: The duration of the reward pool in seconds
+- `pool`: The address of the deployed DeflectPool contract

 #### addLocalBoost(address \_pool, address \_token, uint256[] costs, uint256[] percentages)